Unlock the potential of Scrag Town Forest in Waitsfield...

 - have an improved parking lot and trailhead, and a new pedestrian trail network.

-- provide an expanded area for four-season recreation, such as hiking, snowshoeing, and hunting.
+- offer an expanded area for four-season recreation, such as hiking, snowshoeing, and hunting.

-- increase educational and experiential opportunities for local schools.
+- provide educational and experiential opportunities for local schools.

 View the embedded image gallery online at: